[Go back to Index]

-TCP state machine diagram allows that TCP client can establish connection with connect() to itself.
-Focus on Simultaneous Open on that diagram.
+TCP state machine allows that TCP client establishes connection using connect()

-Valid written TCP application should not use the ports within that range, because there is chance it MAY establish unwanted connection to itself.
+The correctly designed TCP client/server application should not use the ephemeral ports for service side listener.
+Otherwise there is a chance it will establish unwanted connection to itself - loop.

-Depends on OS ephemeral port assigment policy and how TCP client constructs sockets, but probability increases:
+In general it depends on various conditions like how OS assign ephemeral ports and how TCP client constructs sockets, but probability increases when:

 /*